 How to Make Kitchen Cabinet Risers

-The kitchen cabinet doors are too thin to screw a shelf to the inside of the door to keep the dishwasher detergent and larger cleaners dry in the case the garbage disposal blows its top.
+The kitchen cabinet doors are too thin to screw a shelf to the inside of the door to keep the dishwasher detergent and larger cleaners dry in the case the garbage disposal blows its top and floods the bottom of the kitchen cabinet.

 I made a simple set of what I’m going to call risers to save boxes and such from melting in a puddle of water under my kitchen sink.